What is sex discrimination?

 This is when you are treated badly because you have made a complaint of sex related discrimination under the Equality Act.
 It can also occur if you are supporting someone who has made a complaint of sex discrimination.

-- For example, a male colleague is helping a female co-worker with their claim of sex discrimination and makes a statement at an Employment Tribunal.
+- A male colleague is helping a female co-worker with their claim of sex discrimination and makes a statement at an Employment Tribunal.
 The male colleague is then sacked or treated badly by their employer.
 This is victimisation because of sex.

 Circumstances when being treated differently due to sex is lawful

-The Act has some exceptions that allow employers or organisations to discriminate because of your sex.
+The Equality Act has some exceptions that allow employers or organisations to discriminate because of your sex.

 A difference in treatment may be lawful if: